nasa/fmdtools/examples/asg_demo/readme.rst

+.. _asg_demo_readme

 ASG Model
 ---------------------------------------------

-Very basic Action Sequence Graph model
+Very basic Action Sequence Graph model used to demonstrate the use of the :class:`fmdtools.define.architecture.action.ActionArchitecture` class.

 Models
 /////////////////////////////////////////////